DU-Bii/module-1-Environnement-Unix/seance1/tutoriel2/README.md

-# Révisions sur les cpmmandes de bases d'Unix
+# Révisions sur les bases d'Unix

 ...to do...